sayerhs/cpl/docs/source/user/tutorials/cpl_io.rst

 .. currentmodule:: caelus.io.dictfile

-This tutorial provides a walkthrough of using :mod:`caelus.io` module to read, manipulate, and write out input files in a CML case directory.
+This tutorial provides a walkthrough of using :mod:`caelus.io` module to read, manipulate, and write out input files in a case directory.
 The code snippets shown in this tutorial will use the ``ACCM_airFoil2D`` tutorial in the :file:`${PROJECT_DIR}/tutorials/incompressible/simpleSolver/ras/ACCM_airFoil2D` directory.
 To execute the example code snippets shown in this tutorial, it is